-The Master of Arts in Christian Ministry (M.A.C.M.) degree is a good choice for the student interested in more specially focused ministries such as youth ministry or family life ministry.
+The Master of Arts in Christian Ministry (M.A.C.M.) degree is a good choice for the student interested in more specially focused ministries such as youth ministry or family ministry.
 The degree requires the completion of 48 credit hours.
 Students can take courses in general ministry or focus more specifically in family ministry or youth ministry.
 The capstone event in the M.A.C.M. degree program is a comprehensive examination in which the student demonstrates his or her ability to integrate graduate level biblical studies and ministry skills.

 The Master of Divinity (M.Div.) is the foundational degree in theological education.
 It provides the student with broad training in biblical studies, history and theology, spiritual formation, and practical ministry skills that equip the student to serve a church well as a pulpit minister or as a leader in a multi-staff congregation.
-The M.Div. degree requires the completion of 89 credit hours.
-Students generally focus ministry courses in one of the following areas: congregational ministry, family life ministry, or youth ministry.
-There is also a general ministry (non-track) option.
+The M.Div. degree requires the completion of 73 credit hours.
+Through elective courses, students focus in areas of ministry, textual study, or theology, complementing core learning in each of these areas.
 The capstone event in the M.Div. degree program is a comprehensive examination in which the student demonstrates his or her ability to integrate graduate level biblical studies, theology, and ministry skills.
-For those in the thesis track, a 60-90 page thesis will also be submitted, and will be developed under the quidance of a faculty advisor.
+For those in the thesis track, a 60-90 page thesis will also be submitted and will be developed under the guidance of a faculty advisor.

 The Master of Theological Studies (M.T.S.) degree is designed either for the student who wants to pursue additional graduate work upon completion of the degree or for the student who simply desires to improve his/her understanding of the Bible or theology.
 The degree requires the completion of 48 credit hours.
 Students can focus in one of two areas of study: Scripture or Theology.
 In addition, students should specify a thesis or non-thesis track after consultation with their advisor.
 Each M.T.S. student compiles a portfolio consisting of specified papers with faculty feedback and student reflections.
 The portfolio serves to demonstrate the formation of the student in the areas of exegesis of Christian texts and the ability to think theologically.
-For those in the thesis track, a 60-90 page thesis will also be submitted, and will be developed under the quidance of a faculty advisor.
+For those in the thesis track, a 60-90 page thesis will also be submitted and will be developed under the guidance of a faculty advisor.